printix/Power-BI/Readme.md

 To ensure everyone in your organization, or even guests, can view the report, you have to publish it to Power BI online.

 ### Step 2.1 Upload the report
-To upload the report to Power BI online, you first have to open the **Printix.pbix** from the **PowerBI** directory in Power BI desktop.
+To upload the report to Power BI online, you first have to open the **Printix.PBIX** from the **PowerBI** directory in Power BI desktop.

 From the ribbon menu, click **Publish** (to the right, under share).